Getting Started With QLab

 - Drag and drop the intended target cue onto the cue in the cue list.

 Once started, cues continue to play until they reach the end of their programmed action, or until they're told to stop.
 For an Audio or Video cue, a cue's action is the duration of the media file which it targets unless you program it otherwise.
-For a Fade cue, the default duration is five seconds.
+For a Fade cue, the default duration is five seconds, although you can change the default in the Fade cue's cue template.

 When you start a cue, the playback position will advance to the next cue.
 On the next press of the GO button or space bar, the next cue will start.
 If you're accustomed to using a non-theatrical playback program such as iTunes, this behavior can be disorienting at first.
 Fear not, for this is how QLab is meant to work.